-

 - Improving Housing Conditions: HPC students represented the statewide housing organization, Texas Housers, to pinpoint legal reforms that would help eradicate substandard living conditions in apartments.
 The students work include a policy report and webinar with stakeholders.

-- Protecting Homeowners with Heirs’ Property: HPC students are currently developing model state legislation to protect homeowners and other landowners from losing their land through partition actions brought by outside investors.
+- Protecting Homeowners with Heirs’ Property: HPC students developed model state legislation to protect homeowners and other landowners from losing their land through partition actions brought by outside investors.

 -